The Singleton

 "Why."

 Kael was drinking his coffee.
-Kael had heard this pitch many times.
+Kael had heard this pitch a number of times and had stopped arguing with it.

 "Why are you telling me this," he said.

-"You don't have to know yet.
-I am telling you the door is open."
+"You do not have to know yet.
+I am telling you the door opens.
+That is all a door has to do."

 She poured him a second cup.
 He drank it.
-Outside the rain did what it did.
+Outside, the rain did what it did.
 On the wall a paper calendar said April.
-On the small table a yellowing newspaper showed a photograph of Julian Meridian from last Friday's press conference.
-Ruth had underlined one sentence of the transcript in red pen:
+On the small table, a yellowing newspaper carried a photograph of Julian Meridian from Friday's press conference; Ruth had underlined one line of the transcript in red:

 *Afterlife is not the destination.
 Afterlife is the bridge.*

-Kael saw Jeff reading it and almost smiled.
+Kael saw Jeff reading it, and almost — almost — smiled.

 ---

-At dusk Jeff walked back to the light rail.
-His phone came back online the moment he crossed the fence line of Ruth's lot.
-He had seven missed calls from Marcus Meridian.
-He answered the next one, which came in immediately.
+At dusk Jeff walked back toward the light rail.
+His phone came alive the instant he crossed the fence line of Ruth's lot, the bars climbing like a held breath releasing — seven missed calls from Marcus Meridian.
+He answered the eighth, which arrived before he'd finished reading the list.

 "Jeff."